-Describe student life at Blackfeet Community College.
+Describe student life at Little Big Horn College.
 What do students experience as freshman on your campus?
 How do students connect on your campus?

 What is the average cost of attendance?

 $3,200 for a year for tuition and fees.

 What programs would you like to highlight, or which programs are you best known for?
 What does job placement look like for your students?